purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Optimization-Algorithms/gradient-descent.md

-If you are not farmiliar with some calculus concept, please refer to [Calculus](Foundational-Concepts-in-Machine-Learning/Calculus/calculus.md).
+If you are not familiar with some calculus concept, please refer to [Calculus](Foundational-Concepts-in-Machine-Learning/Calculus/calculus.md).

 # Gradient Descent Explanation